 In summer Japanese people enjoy summer dance festivals and fireworks festivals.
 Many families, couples and friends in yukatas add to the festive mood.
 Yukata is one of the seasonal charms of summer.

 Yukata is an abbreviation of "yukatabira", which means an unlined kimono that was made from hemp and worn during taking a steam bath in the Heian period before the first samurai government was born.
 The nobles wore it to protect their skin from hot water vapor, get rid of sweat and hide his or her naked body.
-In the middle of 19th century, yukatas made of cotton were widely worn by common people as garments worn after bathing.
+In the middle of the 19th century, yukatas made of cotton were widely worn by common people as garments worn after bathing.
 In the late 19th century, they obtained popularity as informal summer clothes because they were cool and comfortable.

 Typical traditional female yukata has indigo blue design on white ground or its reverse.
 People used to wear a white yukata on which the pattern was dyed in indigo blue in the daytime and indigo blue one with white patterns in the evening because the ground color of white looks cool in the hot and humid daytime in summer and the indigo blue dye has an effect of keeping insects off in the evening when they are activated.
 Now, yukatas in pastels and bright colors are in fashion, especially among young women.